thisismattsmith/elearningco/src/content/training-categories/cyber-security-awareness.md

   - "Update quarterly with new threat examples"
 ---

-**H1:** Cyber Security Training That Your Team Won't Ignore

-**Subheadline:** Most cyber security training feels like a compliance checkbox.
-Ours actually changes behaviour.
-Custom cyber security awareness courses built for Australian organisations in 3 weeks, designed to stick.

-**CTA Button:** Get a Quote for Cyber Security Training

----

-## What You Get Section

-**Your Custom Cyber Security Awareness Course Includes:**

-- Custom cyber security course in Articulate Rise or Storyline
-- 3-week delivery timeline from kickoff to final course
-- 30-45 minutes of engaging learning content
-- Real-world scenarios your team will actually encounter
-- SCORM-compliant for any LMS platform
-- Unlimited revisions during development
-- Source files provided so you own everything

----

 ## The Problem With Most Cyber Security Training

 Let's be honest: most cyber security training is forgettable the moment your team finishes the quiz.